liudong-chen/liudong-chen.github.io/_pages/research.md

   margin-right: 45px;
   margin-left: 0px;" src="/assets/Social_attributes_figure.png" width="450px" >
 <br />
-Distributed energy resources (DER) shift customers' patterns from consumers to prosumers, facilitate their participation in the energy market, and their subjective behavior affects market operations.
-We modeled subjective prosumers of energy trading based on prospect theory and stochastic game models and provided a solution algorithm that combines fitting, Markovian process, and heuristics method. [[Link](../assets/Social_Attributes.pdf)].
-By virtue of a behavior trial dataset from Ireland, we provided a learning-based method to learn decision behavior and then embed the behavior in the sub-following energy trading game model. [[Link](../assets/Data_Driven_Stochastic_Game.pdf)]
+Distributed energy resources (DER) shift customers' roles from consumers to prosumers, facilitating their participation in the energy market, where their subjective behavior impacts market operations.
+We modeled subjective prosumers in energy trading using prospect theory and stochastic game models, and we developed a solution algorithm that combines fitting, Markovian processes, and heuristic methods. [[Link](../assets/Social_Attributes.pdf)].
+Using a behavior trial dataset from Ireland, we implemented a learning-based method to understand decision-making behavior and then embedded this behavior into the subsequent energy trading game model. [[Link](../assets/Data_Driven_Stochastic_Game.pdf)]
 <br />

 # Highlight 3: Equitable sustainability energy solutions

 ## Demographics-driven equitable electrification path (ongoing work)

-New York City will bear almost double electricity demand over the next two decades driven by the [electrification plan](https://www.nyc.gov/site/buildings/codes/ll154-building-electrification.page), requiring a 60% increase in investment in energy infrastructure.
-A top priority is to balance efficiency and affordability.
-We first analyze the distribution pattern of the current energy infrastructure and identify the related socio-technical impact, then propose a demographics-driven metric to determine the priority of investment in each census tract.
-Such metrics suggest a new grid planning direction and provide an equitable electrification path.
+New York City is projected to experience nearly double its electricity demand over the next two decades due to the [electrification plan](https://www.nyc.gov/site/buildings/codes/ll154-building-electrification.page), requiring a 60% increase in investment in energy infrastructure.
+A top priority is balancing efficiency and affordability.
+We first analyze the distribution pattern of the current energy infrastructure and identify the associated socio-technical impact.
+Then, we proposed a demographics-driven metric to prioritize investment at the census tract level.
+This metric offers a novel approach to grid planning and supports an equitable path toward electrification.

 ## Equitable pricing tariff schemes with price response behavior
 <img style="float: left;  margin-top: 10px;